mwirk/LanguageClassifier/README.md

 # 🌍 LanguageClassifier
-Detect spoken language from audio (Spanish 🇪🇸 / English 🇬🇧 / German 🇩🇪 / Russian 🇷🇺)
+Language detector from speech (Spanish 🇪🇸 / English 🇬🇧 / German 🇩🇪 / Russian 🇷🇺)

 This project uses [OpenAI Whisper](https://github.com/openai/whisper) to transcribe `.mp3` audio files and a classical machine learning pipeline to classify the **spoken language** based on the **transcription**.
 It includes a simple **Flask web interface** where users can upload audio files and receive a prediction.